Updated on August 24, 2022

 A spouse can be guilty of actual fraud when their acts of dishonesty involve the intent to deceive their spouse.
 In most cases involving actual fraud, the spouse commits fraud with the help of a third party such as their friend or new romantic partner.

-In order to prove actual fraud in a Texas divorce case, the wronged spouse must prove that their spouse:
+In order to prove actual fraud in a Texas divorce case, the wronged spouse must prove these facts about his or her spouse:

 In divorce cases, constructive fraud is categorized into two categories: